Professor emeritus European Law and Dutch Competition Law

 Tom Ottervanger is also director/founder of the Leiden Centre for East African Community Law (LEAC) and visiting Professor of Competition Law at the LUISS University in Rome.
-His inaugural lecture (Dutch version and English version) was held in 2010 and was titled: "Maatschappelijk verantwoord concurreren: mededingingsrecht in een veranderende wereld" (“Socially responsible competition: competition law in a changing society”).
+His inaugural lecture (English version) was held in 2010 and was titled: 'Maatschappelijk verantwoord concurreren: mededingingsrecht in een veranderende wereld' (Socially responsible competition: competition law in a changing society).

-Prof. Ottervanger studied at Leiden University and, following a traineeship with the European Commission (1975), studies and worked abroad in various countries, was for 15 years a member of the board of trustees of the Europa Instituut.
-He was responsible for various training programs in the area of competition law and was a member of the Amsterdam bar till January 2018 (at Allen & Overy, Brussels and Amsterdam offices).
-As a practitioner he was involved in over 50 procedures before the European Court of Justice.
+Prof. Ottervanger studied at Leiden University and, following a traineeship with the European Commission (1975), studied and worked abroad in various countries.
+For 15 years he was a member of the board of trustees of the Europa Instituut.
+He was responsible for various training programmes in the area of competition law and was a member of the Amsterdam bar until January 2018 (at Allen & Overy, Brussels and Amsterdam offices).
+As a practitioner he was involved in over 50 cases before the European Court of Justice.
 He is also deputy justice at the Court of Appeal in The Hague (since 1997) and is a board member of various cultural, charitable and academic foundations and societies.